markdoughten/journal-generator/README.md

 built using template version 3.

 # instructions
-in the root directory, add two new directories: files and source.
+in the root directory, add two new directories: files and search.
 In /files, upload any files you want referenced when making a journal.\
 \
 run the following script and generate the embedding matrix.\
 \